 This was my fifth visit to Colorado, but the previous four were during the summer or early fall.
 Winter has a totally different vibe with the snow-capped peaks.
 The biggest concern was the weather and if I had known that it would turn out the way it did, I probably would not have booked the trip.
 It turned out fine in the end, but I did have to drive on some snow at times.
 It’s a crapshoot and you really can’t trust the long-range forecast.
-It could be sunny and mild or snowy.
+It could be sunny and mild or it could be snowy.
 Though the chances of a major winter storm are small, it’s a good bet that you will have a day or two per week with 1-3 inches of snow.
 Up until a couple days before the trip, it was forecasted to be 50 degrees in Denver and 35 in Breckenridge with sunny skies.
 At the last minute, snow entered the forecast both on my arrival date and the day I was to leave Breckenridge (9,600 feet elevation).
 Fortunately, most of the snow was to come in the evening and at night.
 I don’t have much experience driving in snow and ice.

 2/15-